jungleBadger/jngFramework/README.md

 ##### openModal
 Method of Modal Box exposed as modal1.openModal({}).

-Accept a custom JSON configuration that will customize the modal box (TODO)
+Accept a custom JSON configuration that will customize the modal box (TODO CUSTOMISATIONS)
 ```js
 element.addEventListener("click", function () {
     modal1.openModal({});